-Securing Investor Visas for Belgium
+Securing your Investor Visas for Belgium

-Discover the benefits of residency and citizenship in Belgium as an Investor
+Discover the benefits of investing in Belgium

-At Haskew Law we are experts in the niche area of immigration by investment for Belgium.
+At Haskew Law, we are experts in the niche area of immigration by investment for Belgium.
 Our team strive to provide the most suitable investment opportunities to meet our clients needs to ensure they can secure residency under the current Belgian immigration law.

 Second Citizenship and residency by investment to Belguim is no longer the preserve of the few.
 Migration Investment programmes are now the fastest growing area of immigration law globally as people come to realise residency and a second citizenship is not just desirable but, a vital part of any effective global freedom, privacy and security strategy.

 For entrepreneurs, self-employed individuals and investors who are not EU citizens, Belgium offers a relatively easy path to resident status and eventually to acquiring Belgian citizenship after five years of residence.

 Leaving aside reasons for obtaining residency and/or citizenship based on family ties with Belgium (e.g. marriage to a Belgian national, being born in Belgium or to Belgian parents), most residence applications concern persons who wish to establish business ties with the country.
 In these cases, applications for work permits and/or professional cards must be considered before it is possible to apply for a residence permit.
 In most cases, residence and citizenship can easily be extended to a spouse and children.

 Non-EU citizens normally submit a long-stay visa application.
 All applications for residence permits are subject to case-by-case approval by the government.
 It is therefore of the utmost importance that an application is thoroughly prepared.